gradle/stable-plugins-dsl/README.md

 4. Support locking versions of plugins in version control to increase build reproducibility

-On the currently approved Statement of Work (SOW) for this project, we are committed to delivering #1 and #2. #3 and #4 are still being negotiated.
+We are currently committed to delivering #1 and #2. #3 and #4 are still being prioritized.

 ## Gradle Team